This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-And while the money savings is the biggest benefit to our new housesitting life, there really is so much more.
+And while the money savings is the biggest benefit to our new house sitting life, there is a catch.

-As we travel we are able to immerse ourselves into the local culture and customs by ‘living’ there.
+As we travel we are able to immerse ourselves into the local culture and customs from ‘living’ there.

 Never under estimate the power of positive thinking and never ever think you deserve anything less than extraordinary.